 Dumbbell isolation exercises engage a single muscle group and joint in a single movement.
 These include curling, flying, and limb extension movements such as the bicep curl and chest fly.
 They are an effective way for trainees of all training levels to increase volume in specific muscles.

-If you’re a beginner, isolation exercises are a great accessory to the compound exercises.
+If you’re a beginner, isolation exercises are a great accessory to compound exercises.

-But you should always prioritise the compound exercises first.
+But you should always prioritize the compound exercises first.